Namass/Branch-Integration-Guides/android-referral-guide.md

 ![Conversion funnel example](https://s3-us-west-1.amazonaws.com/branch-guides/referral_event_conversion.png)

-Please note, that the events 'install', 'open' and 'referred session' are automatically created by the Branch service when you call initSession.
-Please see the [above section]()
+Please note, that the events _install_, _open_ and _referred session_ are automatically created by the Branch service when you call initSession.
+Please see the [above section](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/android-referral-guide.md#step-3-initialization-in-launcher-activity) for more details on these events

 In order to track events in your app, you must use the following code: